davidjaimes/pain-pills-in-the-usa/README.md

       dtype='object')
 ```

-We took advantage of the `chuncksize` parameter to parse through the 6.4 GB file and save it as multiple files with 200,000 rows each with the following Python code:
+We took advantage of the `chuncksize` parameter to parse through the 6.4 GB file and save it as multiple files with 200,000 rows with the following Python code:
 ```Python
 import pandas as pd
 path = 'arcos-ca-statewide-itemized.tsv'